The Vermont Statutes Online

 §§ 2074, 2075.
 Repealed.
 2017, No. 144 (Adj.
 Sess.), § 20.

 § 2076.
-Inspection powers; access to wholesale distributor records
+Inspection powers; access to wholesale distributor and manufacturer records

-(a) A person authorized by the Board may enter, during normal business hours, all open premises purporting or appearing to be used by a wholesale distributor for purposes of inspection.
+(a) A person authorized by the Board may enter, during normal business hours, all open premises purporting or appearing to be used by a wholesale distributor or manufacturer for purposes of inspection.

 (2) Records may be kept in any form permissible under federal law applicable to prescription drugs record keeping.